 Gerontissa Marianna is an experienced nun of 30 plus years living in communal monasteries before taking on the blessed task of renovating the Monastery of St George in Jerusalem.
 Originally from Cyprus, Gerontissa Marianna is a nun of the Great Schema dedicated to the monastic life of obedience and prayer.

-Sister Anna, born and bred in Australia, came to Jerusalem in 2015 under the supervision of Gerontissa Marianna.
-Sister Anna's passion for teaching and creativity has led to many projects, with the blessing of the Gerontissa Marianna, that you can access through this website.
+Sister Christina, born and bred in Australia, came to Jerusalem in 2015 under the supervision of Gerontissa Marianna.
+Sister Christina's passion for teaching and creativity has led to many projects, with the blessing of the Gerontissa Marianna, that you can access through this website.

 To access the monastery facebook page and photos click HERE.